wx-chevalier/Awesome-Lists-and-CheatSheets/Tech/01~CS/AlgoDS/AlgoDS-List.md

 ## Visually

-- [VisuAlgo](https://parg.co/ddd): visualising data structures and algorithms through animation
+- [VisuAlgo](https://visualgo.net/zh): visualising data structures and algorithms through animation

 - [Algorithm → AST → CSS](https://github.com/skidding/illustrated-algorithms): Inspired by Grokking Algorithms and python-execution-trace, this project aims to reveal the mechanics behind algorithms via interactive visualizations of their execution.

-- [VisuAlgo](https://visualgo.net/en): visualising data structures and algorithms through animation
+- [USFCA~Visualizing Algorithms](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html): The best way to understand complex data structures is to see them in action.
+We've developed interactive animations for a variety of data structures and algorithms.
+Our visualization tool is written in javascript using the HTML5 canvas element, and run in just about any modern browser -- including iOS devices like the iPhone and iPad, and even the web browser in the Kindle!
+(The frame rate is low enough in the Kindle that the visualizations aren't terribly useful, but the tree-based visualizations -- BSTs and AVL Trees -- seem to work well enough)

 # Resources